In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki. Read Suki's Story.

 ALLEGATIONS AGAINST ED NICHOLS, CRESTWAY ANIMAL CLINIC

-Correspondence from the Texas State Board of Veterinary Medical Examiners re my complaint against Dr. Ed Nichols (complaint dismissed)
+Correspondence from the Texas State Board of Veterinary Medical Examiners re my complaint against Dr. Ed Nichols

 A State of Disgrace: Is the Texas Veterinary Board Really Protecting the Public?